-Injuries From Workplace Exposure to Hazardous Chemicals
+Injuries From Toxic Exposure to Chemicals in the Workplace

 Chemical injuries that fall under workplace injury may be subject to workers’ compensation.
 Common injuries suffered from exposure to toxins include: